-It is clear that most of the users uses google and then TripAdvisor and Facebook.
-There is no significant difference in the percentage of uses before and during the trip apart from a decrease in the use of google during the trip.
+It is clear that most users relied on Google.
+After that came TripAdvisor and Facebook.
+Apart from a decrease in the use of Google, there is no significant difference in the use of social media and Internet sources before and during the trip.

-Table 4 describes the uses of the internet and social media for various purposes.
+Table 4 shows the various ends for which the Internet and social media were used.

-Table 4: The percentage of tourists using the internet social media by service
+Table 4: The percentage of tourists using the Internet and social media according to service.